sass/sass/doc-src/SASS_REFERENCE.md

 #### `@extend` in Directives

-Unfortunately, `@extend` cannot be used within directives such as `@media`.
+There are some restrictions on the use of `@extend` within directives such as `@media`.
 Sass is unable to make CSS rules outside of the `@media` block apply to selectors inside it without creating a huge amount of stylesheet bloat by copying styles all over the place.
+This means that if you use `@extend` within `@media` (or other CSS directives), you may only extend selectors that appear within the same directive block.

+For example, the following works fine:

+    @media print {
+      .error {
+        border: 1px #f00;
+        background-color: #fdd;
+      }
+      .seriousError {
+        @extend .error;
+        border-width: 3px;
+      }
+    }

+But this is an error:

+    .error {
+      border: 1px #f00;
+      background-color: #fdd;
+    }

+    @media print {
+      .seriousError {
+        // INVALID EXTEND: .error is used outside of the "@media print" directive
+        @extend .error;
+        border-width: 3px;
+      }
+    }

 Someday we hope to have `@extend` supported natively in the browser, which will allow it to be used within `@media` and other directives.